Contra Costa County is committed to being a welcoming county for refugees, immigrants, and all members of our community.

 There are NO changes to our County’s processes, rules, or eligibility standards pertaining to immigration.
-We understand that members of immigrant communities may have concerns, and we encourage them to consult reliable sources, such as trained immigration attorneys, to discuss their specific situations.
+We understand that members of immigrant communities may have concerns, and we encourage them to seek qualified legal advice, to discuss their specific situations.

 Immigration And “Public Charge” Rule Changes